 In certain cases, you might end up with very long value labels.
 To avoid this, this setting allows you to pick from a list of attributes you want to display to automatically generate the value labels.

-Here, you can add one or more calculations that will be performed on all of the selected input series.
+Here, you can add one or more calculations that will be performed on all selected input series.
 The available calculations are:

 Open, High, Low, Close